Special Education Resources

 This 6-session course is for adults who provide care for youth (ages 22 and younger) who are experiencing mental health symptoms (including ADHD and ASD).

-Register: https://www.nami.org/Videos/NAMI-Basics-OnDemand
+Register: https://www.nami.org/support-education/mental-health-education/nami-basics/

 Children’s Challenging Behaviors

 This 6-hour workshop focuses on children’s challenging behaviors, mental health conditions, special education, and advocacy skills.
-Register: https://nami-northernvirginia.org/support-and-education/mental-health-education/childrens-challenging-behaviors/
+Register: https://nami-northernvirginia.org/support-and-programs/for-families-and-loved-ones/childrens-challenging-behaviors/

-Advanced Training in Collaborative & Proactive Solutions
+Collaborative & Proactive Solutions — 2 Day Training

-The Parent Playbook9 Module Online Course on Autism
+The Parent Playbook — 9 Module Online Course on Autism

 From the VCU Autism Center for Excellence & Virginia Autism Council.
 An introduction on Autism Spectrum Disorder for families, including tips for caregivers, characteristics, interventions and recommended programs and services.